 JERUSALEM* HOSPITAL, SYRIA

 It will serve an area where an estimated 1 million people are served by just four private hospitals.
-Those private hospitals only treat patients who can pay for their care upfront, which is not an option for many in a country where 85% of the population are now living in poverty.
+Those private hospitals only treat patients who can pay for their care upfront, which is not an option for most in a country where 85% of the population are now living in poverty.

 As things currently stand, people in Syria needing specialist care who can afford to are increasingly seeking this in neighbouring countries as they cannot trust or rely on the care available inside Syria now.
 But this option is only available to a select few.